eXCoreX/eKreativeTestAssignment/README.md

 ## Setup

+First of all, this project uses CocoaPods, install dependencies using `pod install`.

+Open the project using the `*.xcworkspace` file

 Here you will need a lot of keys and IDs.
 All of them are in the Info.plist

 1. Facebook